 Pedal for Scotland Training Rides

-With Pedal for Scotland 2017 just around the corner, our friends at Sustrans have highlighted potential routes to kick start your training.
+Our friends at Sustrans have highlighted potential routes to kick start your training.

 Week 1: Clyde and Loch Lomond Cycleway

 About: Running from the heart of Glasgow to the beauty of Loch Lomond, this almost entirely traffic-free route follows parts of the disused Partick to Yoker railway from Glasgow to Clydebank, the towpath of the Forth and Clyde Canal through to Bowling and again an old railway into Dumbarton.